 Putting the Consulting in Consultative Selling

-Give advice.
-Sometimes they do it after collaborative analysis: they study and interact with clients to dig deep into their situations and needs, and then provide guidance for what to do.
+Sometimes they do it after collaborative analysis.
+They study and interact with clients to dig deep into their situations and needs and provide guidance for what to do.
 In any case, they give advice that inspires their clients and drives them to new heights.

-Question the status quo.
 Strategy consultants push back.
 They don’t accept current thinking and paradigms.
 Always leery of the dangers in the comfort zone, these consultants challenge everything about the status quo.

 Both traits of strategy consultants lead to the same outcome for their clients: they redefine reality.

 Peter Block, author of Flawless Consulting, would call the best consultants "collaborators."
 Collaborators, he says, don't just create and implement solutions; they give clients fresh perspectives, clients benefit from their diversity of experience, and clients work with them to define the problem before solving anything.

 Another type of consultant is one Block would call a "pair of hands."
 Their job is to understand the need as presented by the client, position their offerings to solve the need, and execute.

 "Pair of hands" consultants don't redefine reality.
 They may execute effectively (no small feat), and perhaps have their own novel ways of doing so, but the client's reality stays the same.